 - District leadership will limit the use of communal areas to one person at a time (bathrooms, sinks, etc).
-Bathrooms are assigned by grade level and cohort area and will be cleaned on an hourly basis. - District will provide handwashing stations around campus to prevent traffic in bathrooms.

-- Communal drinking fountains will be shut down, but bottle-filling stations will remain operational.
-Students are encouraged to bring a reusable bottle to school each day. - The protocol for cleaning and disinfection will follow CDC guidance and San Mateo County's COVID Cleaning and Disinfection Procedures Manual. - WESD will develop a checklist based on CDC and SMC guidelines for classrooms, bathrooms, and other areas that need to be cleaned. - WESD will create a disinfection schedule for maintenance staff to follow to ensure that communal areas, such as bathrooms, are sanitized on an hourly basis - Paper towels will be placed in every bathroom, and hand dryers will not be used. - A database of PPE and cleaning supply stock will be regularly maintained to ensure that essential supplies are always on hand. - Disinfectants and cleaning chemicals will only be used by staff who have completed proper training; staff engaging in disinfection and cleaning will be provided with proper PPE and protective equipment. - Disinfection and cleaning chemicals will be contained in properly labeled containers and stored in designated locations out of reach of children in accordance with EPA regulations. - Chemical used as disinfect shall be included on the EPA's List N: Disinfectants for Use Against SARs-CoV-2.
-The virus that causes COVID 19 - Ensure adequate ventilation inside the area being disinfected by opening windows and doors.
-Proper ventilation must be maintained during and after application of cleaning and disinfecting chemicals to prevent children or staff from inhaling toxic fumes.
+Bathrooms are assigned by grade level and cohort area and will be cleaned on an hourly basis. - District will provide handwashing stations around campus to prevent traffic in bathrooms. - Communal drinking fountains will be shut down, but bottle-filling stations will remain operational.
+Students are encouraged to bring a reusable bottle to school each day. - The protocol for cleaning will follow CDC guidance and San Mateo County's COVID Cleaning and Disinfection Procedures Manual. - WESD will develop a checklist based on CDC and SMC guidelines for classrooms, bathrooms, and other areas that need to be cleaned. - WESD will create a disinfection schedule for maintenance staff to follow to ensure that communal areas, such as bathrooms, are sanitized on an hourly basis. - Paper towels will be placed in every bathroom, and hand dryers will not be used. - A database of PPE and cleaning supply stock will be regularly maintained to ensure that essential supplies are always on hand.